Peripheral Vascular Disease

 - Medicines may be given to help decrease your cholesterol level, open blood vessels, or prevent blood clots.

 - Procedures may be used to open blocked blood vessels.
 Metal or plastic stents (tubes) may be put in where the artery was blocked to keep it open.
-Surgery may be used to place a new blood vessel near the one that is blocked, or replace the area of the blood vessel.
+Surgery may be used to place a new blood vessel near the blocked vessel.
+Surgery may be used to replace the area of the blood vessel.

 How can I manage PVD?